-Three new groups joined SEACC’s coalition and were warmly welcomed into the fold: The Alaska Society of American Forestdwellers of Point Baker and Port Protection; The False Island-Kook Lake Council of Tenakee Springs; and Friends of Berners Bay of Juneau.
+Three new groups join SEACC’s coalition.
+Welcomed into the fold were the Alaska Society of American Forestdwellers of Point Baker and Port Protection, The False Island-Kook Lake Council of Tenakee Springs, and Friends of Berners Bay of Juneau.

 July 27, 1988

 Tongass Reform Sweeps Through U.S. House

 In a stunning show of support for reforming management of the Tongass National Forest, the U.S. House of Representatives passed the Tongass Timber Reform Act by an overwhelming 361-47 vote.
 “It was a powerful vote.
 It was a major statement by Congress that things need to change in the Tongass,” said SEACC’s executive director Bart Koehler.